 - (1) Mathematics - (a) Approved programs for Mathematics education lead to licensure and endorsement in Mathematics 6-10. - (b) Program Components: - 1.
 Candidates in Mathematics education shall complete a major in Mathematics. - (c) Specialty Area Standards - 1.
-Educator preparation programs in Mathematics 6-10 shall align with the Association for Middle Level Education (AMLE) Teacher Preparation Standards and the National Council of Teachers of Mathematics (NCTM) Educator Preparation Standards;
+Educator preparation programs in Mathematics 6-10 shall align with the Association for Middle Level Education (AMLE) Teacher Preparation Standards and the National Council of Teachers of Mathematics (NCTM) Standards for the Preparation of Middle Level Mathematics Teachers and shall reference applicable standards within the NCTM Standards for the Preparation of Secondary Mathematics Teachers to ensure mathematics content at the early Secondary level is sufficiently covered;